CriticalMoments/CMSaasStarter/README.md

   - Cons:
     - none
   - Who it’s for:
-    - I suggest moving to this ASAP once you have paid customers or investors.
+    - I suggest moving to this once you have paid customers or investors.

 ## Performance / Best Practices